vatzen/vatzen-node/README.md

 yarn add vatzen
 ```

-# Documentaion
+# Documentation

 For more extensive documentation, please visit our official docs at [https://documentation.vatzen.com](https://documentation.vatzen.com)

 ## General

 Once you obtained your API key from [VatZen Dashboard](https://dashboard.vatzen.com), you can start using the module.
 To get started quickly, simply import the module and pass the API Key.
-After initialization, you can already start calling enpoints:
+After initialization, you can already start calling endpoints:

 ```typescript
 import VatZen from 'vatzen';